aallali/N-Puzzle-Js/README.md

 ### Todo list
 - [x] add bloomFilter for the `visited set` for faster filtering than normal `new set`
+- [x] comment all code in all files.
+- [x] fix the greedy/uniform implementation
+- [x] simplify the implemention of greedy condition in lib/node.js
 - [ ] add more heuristics (> 4)
 - [ ] support using one or multiple heuristic
 - [ ] update the puzzle parser for more accuracy and error handling